kaansoral/adventureland/README.md

 ### Game Info
-A lot of useful information is stored inside of *parent.G* To display those Information use
+A lot of useful information is stored inside of *parent.G* to display those information's use
 ```javascript
     show_json(parent.G);
 ```